BackSlasher/blog.backslasher.net/content/job-guide.md

 2. **Recruitment agencies** are OK, because:
     * They want you to find work through them, so they're "on your side"
     * The agent you'll be working with probably has more experience than you in the job market, so they might be able to hint you in on things you miss

     My tips about recruitment agencies are as follows:

     1. Avoid agencies that look useless - lazy, misorganized, unprofessional etc. You don't want to waste your time
     1. Apply at more than one agency
     1. Be sure to describe all of your job expectations to the agent, so they can filter what they offer you
     1. Reprimend them if you think they ignore your filters - you don't want them wasting your time
     1. Insist that the agent coordinates with you before sending your CV to some company.
-This will both help you filter out companies that don't match your criteria, list where your CV are going and know that the agent is working hard for you
+This will both help you filter out companies that don't match your criteria, list where your CV are going and keep tabs on the agent's work

 3. **Classified ads / job portals** are a last resort in my opinion.
 If you decide to apply, know that:
     1. You don't have to answer every single requirement.
 Even if you're missing a couple, you can apply
     1. For some reason, some places think it's acceptable not to reply.
 Don't take it too hard.